This blog may contain affiliate links. Read our disclosure policy for more info.

 Slightly closer to Haputale from the organic tea farm is the Golden Hill Tea Center.
 Now, despite what the name suggests, this is not a place we recommend stopping for tea.
 Instead stop for the ice cream, milkshakes, and café desserts!

 A milkshake here costs 250 rupees (so cheap), coffee 200 rupees, and small food items start at 60 rupees.
 Overall it was a great stop and something we didn’t expect to find in Haputale!

 7. Enjoy a drink at one of the roadside restaurants

 Along the road up to Haputale from Beragala, the views are stunning.
 On the drive, you’ll find yourself staring out the window in awe.
 As you do, however, you may also notice a few cliffside restaurants offering stunning views.
 At these restaurants, you can stop and relax and take in those views with food or drink in hand.

 We did this on our adventure to Bambarakanda Falls after completing the above three activities.
 It was a great way to end a big day of exploring.
 If you combine the above four things to do in Haputale, then a tuk-tuk is going to cost around 3000 rupees and take a half-day.

 Please note that these prices are highly dependable on the driver, your negotiation skills, and the time of year.

 8. Day trip to Ella

-The best thing about Haputale is that many of the things people do in Ella are actually closer to Haputale.
-Although I recommend spending at least a night or two in Ella, for some travelers with limited time it could make more sense to go on a day trip to Ella from Haputale.
+The best thing about Haputale is that many of the things people do in Ella are closer to Haputale.
+Although I recommend spending at least a night or two in Ella, it could make more sense for some travelers with limited time to go on a day trip to Ella from Haputale.

 Staying in Haputale and making a day trip to Ella means you will be closer to Lipton Seat and Horton Plains National Park, saving you time traveling to and from these attractions.

 On a day trip to Ella, you could visit famous attractions such as Little Adam’s Peak, the Nine Arches Bridge, as well as make a stop at the Diyaluma Waterfall (mentioned below).

 9. Take a Sri Lankan Cooking Class